citp/privacy-policy-historical/t/tr/try/trysensa.com.md

-> *The following text is extracted and transformed from the trysensa.com privacy policy that was archived on 2013-04-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130430125840id_/http%3A//www.trysensa.com/privacy-policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the trysensa.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625122151id_/http%3A//www.sensa.com/privacy-policy.htm) for the most accurate reproduction.*

-# Sensa Weight Loss System - Official Site - Lose Weight with Sensa
+# Sensa Products, LLC Privacy Policy

 **Effective January 01, 2011**